TechTarget.com/searchhrsoftware

 Key ATS features

-Taking full advantage of the features available in an ATS can help reduce manual processes, engage potential candidates, and ultimately fill open requisitions faster and with better candidates.
-But many ATSes have other features and benefits that might not be as obvious.
+Taking full advantage of the features available in an ATS can help reduce manual processes, engage potential candidates and ultimately fill open requisitions faster and with better candidates.
+However, many ATSes have the following features and benefits that might not be as obvious:

 Choosing an ATS vendor

-The ATS market is competitive and crowded, and there are at least 100 ATS vendors.
-Fortune Business Insights said the global market in talent management software, which includes ATSes, reached $9 billion in 2023 and is projected to grow to $25.4 billion by 2032.
+The ATS market is competitive and crowded, with at least 100 ATS vendors.
+According to Fortune Business Insights, the global market for talent management software -- which includes ATSes -- reached $10.09 billion in 2024 and is projected to grow to $25.01 billion by 2032.

 The advantage of the large number of vendors is that organizations can choose the one with a product that best fits their needs in terms of functionality, cost and other important criteria, such as cloud-based vs. on-premises deployment or how much progress the vendor has made in integrating AI into the application.

-When searching for an ATS, there are two types of vendors to consider:
+When searching for an ATS, organizations should consider one of the following types of vendors:

 Popular applicant tracking systems

-Prominent products from the specialized ATS vendors include the following, based on research by Gartner, G2 and others:
+The following sampling of products from specialized ATS vendors is based on research by Gartner, G2 and others:

 How applicants can 'beat' applicant tracking systems

-In the past, applicants could employ tricks such as using colored paper to make their resumes stand out.
-Today, there are new tricks to try to beat the system and increase the likelihood of a successful application, including the following:
+In the past, applicants employed tricks, such as using fancy templates to make their resumes stand out.
+Today, there are numerous ways applicants can try to increase the likelihood of a successful application, including the following:

 ATS vs. CRM

 Historically, companies relied on an ATS to attract job candidates.
 While ATSes did a good job of automating the hiring process and filling open positions, they weren't designed to manage the talent pipeline.
-Candidate relationship management systems were created to fill this gap.
+Recruitment CRM systems were created to fill this gap.

-The CRM helps recruiters manage data for past candidates, passive candidates and employees while keeping them at the forefront when it's time to fill new positions.
-The CRM also acts as a recruitment marketing tool for sending candidates communications, such as informing them of new positions or significant events like job fairs, major client wins or leadership changes.
+These systems help recruiters manage data for past candidates, passive candidates and employees while keeping them at the forefront when it is time to fill new positions.
+The recruitment CRM also acts as a tool for sending candidates communications, such as informing them of new positions or significant events such as job fairs, major client wins or leadership changes.

 The future of applicant tracking systems

-Applicant tracking systems have come a long way in the past 10 years.
+Applicant tracking systems have advanced significantly in the past 10 years.
 Once used primarily to simplify the most routine recruitment tasks, today they can host video interviews, use AI to parse candidate resumes and write communications, and more.